What is a feral cat?

 What can we do about feral cats?

-This is a really difficult topic to address, with two sides.
+This is a challenging topic to address, with two sides.
 At the moment (in Australia at least) many local governments and councils are working hard to eliminate feral cats.
 That may be a trap, neuter, return (to the wild) (TNR), or poisoning them.

 Desex your pets and don’t abandon them.
 If you have the time or the money, contact feral cat organisations and see if there is anything you can do to help.